CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 hello.xrsl  results  results.1601291937.71  runhello.sh
 </pre>

-Next  upload content of this directory to the encrypted bucket.
+You can now upload the content of this directory to the encrypted bucket.
 ```text
 rclone copy job_6 allas-crypt:job_6
 ```